 When the people who comprise that place are people who look like you, or who speak the same language as you, and who hail from that same “otherness” like you, what do you do as, along with that place, they’re taken from you too?

-I think of my own experience in the race, in terms of just how many people I’ve walked past over the dozen or so years I’ve stepped foot through Metro’s Vermont and Santa Monica Corridor.
-That is, past people dealing with mental health disorders, addictions, or no place for shelter at night.
-I have a feeling that the experience binds me with millions of people living across the battle lines that make up this nation in the 21st century.
+I think of my own experience in this sequence, in terms of just how many people I’ve walked past over the dozen or so years I’ve stepped foot through Metro’s Vermont and Santa Monica Corridor.
+That is, past people dealing with mental health disorders, addictions, or no place for shelter at night, and past people dealing with abusive relationships, police violence, or no access to a steady meal each day; I have a feeling that the experience of walking past all of them binds me with millions of other people who make up this nation in the 21st century.

 The fact of the matter is that America is not only pushing people away from its borders, but that it’s also pushing us away from its very street corners.
 In the case of Super Pan, the pueblo is dealing with wealth in this country, and the power wealth holds to shove human beings out of the way instead of using it to help them; a legacy as old as the country itself.

 What’s also true is that all around us there are more Super Pan Bakeries at corners we’ve known for lifetimes, as there are more Metro stations that serve as part-time shelters for yet more people with less than us.
-Not far off, there are also individuals with wealth who want to take these spaces to break and recreate their figures for more wealth and power, though without so much as considering the very people who could be most harmed by such violent claims to space.
+Not far off, there are also individuals with wealth who simply want to take these spaces for their own benefit, though without so much as considering the very people who could be most harmed by such violent claims to space.

 If we are somewhere in between, that is, not enamored by the power of wealth, but also not forced to sleep by the Metro stations at night, then just where do we stand?
 We pass one another by, to try to be better in some other way, which is for the most part what we have to do.
 But I don’t believe we always have to do things this way.